ibm-cloud-architecture/eda-tech-academy/docs/lab3/index.md

 ## pre-requisites

 See [Pre-requisites section](../#pre-requisites) in the main page.
 ## Preparation

 Each Student will have received a unique identifier and will modify the current settings in this folder with their student id.
-All the current kubernetes configurations are currently set for `std-1`.
+All the current kubernetes configurations are currently set for `poe1`.

 We assume the following are pre-set in you OpenShift cluster, which is the same as CoC integration cluster:

 * Platform navigator is deployed in `cp4i` project.
 * Event Streams is installed under `cp4i-eventstreams` project.

-1. Login to your OpenShift cluster using the login command from the OpenShift Console
+1. Login to the OpenShift cluster assigned to you (poe or ashoka) using the login command from the OpenShift Console

     ![](./images/ocp-login.png)